 1990s: Brooklyn's population increases for the first time since the 1950s.
 Artists who can’t afford rising rents in Manhattan begin moving into lofts and vacant warehouses in Williamsburg and DUMBO.
 The mayor’s office targets Brooklyn’s waterfront for revitalization (1992).
 The MetroTech Center business and educational area in Downtown Brooklyn is founded, revitalizing the area (1992).
 Brooklyn Brewery sets up a permanent home in Williamsburg (1996), sparking a renaissance in Brooklyn brewing.
 Diner opens in the same neighborhood, paving the way for the farm-to-table movement to arrive in Brooklyn (1999).

 2000s: Steiner Studios opens in the Brooklyn Navy Yard, bringing the film industry to Brooklyn (2004).
 The Brooklyn Book Festival debuts (2005).
 Café Grumpy starts roasting coffee in Greenpoint, when there was little happening north of McCarren Park (2005).
 Etsy gets its start in a Fort Greene apartment (2005).
-DUMBO Historic District added to the National Register of Historic Places (2007).
-The Mast brothers begin crafting their famous bean-to-bar artisanal chocolates (2007).
+The DUMBO Historic District is added to the National Register of Historic Places (2007).
+Roberta's pizza opens in industrial East Williamsburg (2008).
 The Brooklyn Flea is founded (2008).